lidofinance/dual-governance/docs/mechanism.md

 * **Tiebreaker Condition A**: (governance state is Rage Quit) $\land$ (protocol withdrawals are paused by a Gate Seal).
 * **Tiebreaker Condition B**: (governance state is Rage Quit) $\land$ (last time governance exited Normal or Veto Cooldown state was more than `TiebreakerActivationTimeout` days ago).

-The Tiebreaker committee should be composed of multiple sub-committees covering different interest groups within the Ethereum community (e.g. largest DAOs, EF, L2s, node operators, OGs) and should require approval from a supermajority of sub-committees in order to execute a pending proposal.
+The Tiebreaker committee should be composed of multiple sub-committees covering different interest groups within the Ethereum community (e.g. largest DAOs, EF, L2s, node operators, OGs) and should require approval from a supermajority of sub-committees to execute a pending proposal.
 The approval by each sub-committee should require the majority support within the sub-committee.
 No sub-committee should contain more than $1/4$ of the members that are also members of the withdrawals Gate Seal committee.

 The composition of the Tiebreaker committee should be set by a DAO vote (subject to DG) and reviewed at least once a year.